pixijs/layout/README.md

 Make sure to read the [Contributing Guide](.github/CONTRIBUTING.md) before submitting changes.

-Also you can check the (Controllers influence schemas)[.github/SCHEMAS.md]
+Also you can check the [Controllers influence schemas](.github/SCHEMAS.md)

 ### License